wur-bioinformatics/introduction-to-bioinformatics/week2.md

 :::::{admonition} _Assignment IV: Analyses of the PLT1 family - part 2, finding homologs (30 minutes)_

 After we analysed the PLT1 sequence, we want to find potential homologs of PLT1 in the thale cress _Arabidopsis thaliana_.
-We will use BLAST to identify protein sequences in publicly available databases with sufficiently high similarity scores such that these are likely homologs of PLT1. \
+We will use BLAST to identify protein sequences in publicly available databases with sufficiently high similarity scores such that these are likely homologs of PLT1.
-  a.
-Go back to the UniProt database and click on BLAST within the UniProt entry.
+1. Go back to the UniProt database and click on BLAST within the UniProt entry.
 Change the target database to "UniProtKB Swiss-Prot" and perform the search (‘Run BLAST’).
 What is the ‘best’ hit found (how could you define ‘best’)?
 Look at the second-best hit, which sequence is that and in which organism is it found?
 Report the e-value, the identity, and the score.
-How might the two sequences be related? \
+How might the two sequences be related?
-  b.
-How many hits do you find with that search? \
+2. How many hits do you find with that search?
-  c.
-Do you expect to find more database hits in the UniProtKB database?
+3. Do you expect to find more database hits in the UniProtKB database?
 Why?
 What database would be the most useful database to identify PLT1 homologs in plants?
-Why? \
+Why?
-  d.
-How could you influence the number of hits you find in the database? \
+4. How could you influence the number of hits you find in the database?
-  e.
-Repeat the search, but only consider hits with an E-value of 1e-4 and up to 1,000 possible matches.
-How many hits do you find? \
+5. Repeat the search, but only consider hits with an E-value of 1e-4 and up to 1,000 possible matches.
+How many hits do you find?
-  f.
-Now we want to focus on homologs in _A. thaliana_ (click on _A. thaliana_ in popular organism).
-How many hits do you find in _A. thaliana_? \
+6. Now we want to focus on homologs in _A. thaliana_ (click on _A. thaliana_ in popular organism).
+How many hits do you find in _A. thaliana_?
-  g.
-On the right part of the output page, you can find a graphical overview of the alignment (aligned part highlighted thick bar).
+7. On the right part of the output page, you can find a graphical overview of the alignment (aligned part highlighted thick bar).
 You can also click on these to see the aligned regions.
 If you look at the first ten sequences, what do you observe regarding the aligned region, and what does this suggest?
-Is this what you would expect from a BLAST search, and why? \
+Is this what you would expect from a BLAST search, and why?
-  h.
-Save the first ten database hits in fasta format.
+8. Save the first ten database hits in fasta format.
 Note: UniProt provides an alignment option, which provides the easiest way to get all sequences of interest: Mark them -> click Align -> click Align selected results -> copy the sequences from the window into a text file, take care to copy the whole 10 sequences.
 :::::

 :::{dropdown} Assignment IV answers
 :class-container: answers
 :open:
-a.
-The first hit is the query itself (ID Q5YGP8), 100% identity.
+1. The first hit is the query itself (ID Q5YGP8), 100% identity.
 The 2nd match has lower identity (74%), but also an E-value of 0.0, score 2122, covers the whole query.
 The hit is PLT2 also found in _A. thaliana_.
-The 2 sequences might be related by a duplication. \
+The 2 sequences might be related by a duplication.
-b.
-250 hits.
-The limit on the number of returned alignments was set to 250. \
+2. 250 hits.
+The limit on the number of returned alignments was set to 250.
-c.
-You would likely find more than 250 hits; 250 is set as default, always check the default settings of the programs you use.
-Swiss-Prot hits are likely better due to the increased quality (manual vs automatic). \
+3. You would likely find more than 250 hits; 250 is set as default, always check the default settings of the programs you use.
+Swiss-Prot hits are likely better due to the increased quality (manual vs automatic).
-d.
-Set the E-value parameters and/or the max number of matches.
-On the results page you may also select 'popular organisms' to only get results from these. \
+4. Set the E-value parameters and/or the max number of matches.
+On the results page you may also select 'popular organisms' to only get results from these.
-e.
-136 hits are found. \
+5. 136 hits are found.
-f.
-104 hits. \
+6. 104 hits.
-g.
-BLAST always performs a local alignment.
+7. BLAST always performs a local alignment.
 Most of these hits only cover parts of the target sequence, which is expected for a local alignment.
 The more sequences diverge, the smaller the identity and the region with sufficient similarity to perform the alignment will get.
 This is normally also reflected by drops in bit-score and e-value.
-Thus, when filtering matches on identity, query coverage (or similar) should also be considered. \
+Thus, when filtering matches on identity, query coverage (or similar) should also be considered.
-h.
-Make sure you save the first 10 database hits in fasta format somewhere you can find it again.
+8. Make sure you save the first 10 database hits in fasta format somewhere you can find it again.
 You will need it for the next assignment.
 :::

 <div style="page-break-after: always; visibility: hidden">